 Take a look at some of the electricity rates currently available in deregulated areas of Columbus on the Power Wizard marketplace.
 Enter your ZIP code into our comparison tool for rates specific to your area.

-The Power Wizard marketplace offers dozens of electricity plans for Columbus, with rates ranging from 9.3¢ to
+The Power Wizard marketplace offers dozens of electricity plans.
+In Columbus, TX, electricity rates range from 7.5¢ to 19.7¢ per kWh.

 | Plan Name | ¢/kWh | Est. Bill | Term | Rating |